redhat-gamedev/srt-godot-client/README.md

 It will provide the command to run your newly configured broker

 * Option 3.
 Running in a Kubernetes cluster
-TBD - helm or an operator to launch
+TBD - helm to launch

 #### Server
 Find/follow instructions for the [game server here](https://github.com/redhat-gamedev/srt-godot-server).